Q: How much do you charge to help me?

 Q: Do I have to take Medicare Part B and pay the premium?

 A: Technically no, but if you do not sign up for Part B when first eligible and do not have creditable coverage through an Employer or elsewhere, you could face a late enrollment penalty (LEP) when you do sign up.
-Additionally, when signing up in this circumstance, there are usually considerable delays in getting the coverage in force.
-So, as a general rule, it is better to sign up when first eligible unless you have creditable coverage you are planing to keep.
+Additionally, when signing up in this circumstance, there could be delays in getting the coverage in force.

 Q: I am still working and covered at my job.
 Will I be fined if I don’t sign up for Medicare when I turn 65?

-A: Once you become eligible for Medicare, as long as you are covered by a health plan that is considered to be “creditable” (meaning: at least as good as Medicare), you will not be fined for delaying signing up for Medicare.
-Once you decide you are going to drop your creditable coverage, you will need to sign up for Medicare Part B within a certain time frame (Special Election Period) to avoid a late enrollment penalty (LEP).
+A: No. As long as you remain on your employer group plan, you will not be fined for delaying signing up for Medicare.
+However, once you decide you are going to drop your employer coverage, you will need to sign up for Medicare Part B within a certain time frame (Special Election Period) to avoid a late enrollment penalty (LEP).

 Q: I have always been a mother and homemaker and have not worked outside the home.
 My husband has always worked and paid taxes.
 Will I qualify for Medicare?